GailletLouis/TripletFace/README.md

 * Creating a second model 'model_2' with the default settings except epochs=5 (runtime = 2h30)
 * Creating a jitcompile.py for both models
+* preparing a third model with new parameters :
+  * batch_size = 64 instead of 32 should be better but will take more time to train
+  * Learning rate : one of the most important hyperparameter : which is the "speed at which the model learns". learning_rate = 5*1e-4 instead of 1e-3 The bigger is the learning rate, the faster the model is trained, but it will not learn at its best.
+But if the learning rate is too small, the training may get stucked.
+So I halved it.
+  * let the n_workers to 4 : it should use most of the gpu.
+Found out that the recommended of workers should be 4 * the number of gpu we have.
+I assume colab gives only 1 gpu.